Lucasjh/learn_command_line_exercises/chapter_4/Readme.md

-Can you make a temp directory?
+- Can you make a temp directory?

 Yes.
-Use 'mkdir tmp'
+Use `mkdir temp`

-Can you make a log directory in your class directory?
+- Can you make a log directory in your class directory?

-Yes.
-Done.
+`mkdir ../../../log_chap4/`